-Sealed classes represent restricted class hierarchies that provide more control over inheritance.
+Sealed classes and interfaces represent restricted class hierarchies that provide more control over inheritance.
 All subclasses of a sealed class are known at compile time.
 No other subclasses may appear after a module with the sealed class is compiled.
 For example, third-party clients can't extend your sealed class in their code.
 Thus, each instance of a sealed class has a type from a limited set that is known when this class is compiled.

 In some sense, sealed classes are similar to